JackGraymer/Face-Recognition/meeting.md

 #### 2 evaluations:

-- Classification: `Accuracy, Precission, Recall and F1` over the validation set
+- Classification: `Accuracy, Precission, Recall and F1` over the validation set.
+Visualize confusion matrix for a couple of the best ones
 - Verification: Comparing faces 1:1 with binary classification (same or different person) using `Equal Error Rate (EER)` and `Area Under the Curve (AUC)` metrics.
 (ArcFace is producing 0.5 results, wrongly, because of the libraries limitations, requires a face detector to work properly, not compatible with the current setup on Colab)